swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/trainers_guide.md

 - Have participants screen share with their breakout room during the live coding exercises.
 - For exercise to set up a workshop website, put participants in breakout rooms and have one person screen share while the others help guide them verbally.

-#### Zoom Manual (Online Trainings)
-Online Carpentry Instructor Training events are held on [Zoom][zoom-home].
-You can set up a personal Zoom account for yourself for free.
-This personal account will be able to attend the training event (or any other online Carpentry event), but will not be able to act as host.

-About a week before your event, you will be given login credentials for a Carpentry account.
-This account will be the host for the event and will have extra privileges including the ability to mute participants and assign participants into breakout rooms.
-Decide ahead of time with your co-Trainer(s) who will log-in with these credentials.
-The host can transfer host privileges to other participants, so you will be able to trade host status back and forth with your co-Trainers during the event.

-All Carpentry online events are set up such that participants can enter the room without the host being present.
-If you ever get an error message saying you can’t join the room because you’re not the host, please contact Carpentry staff immediately.

-##### Host abilities:
-- “Mute” is in the lower left.
-To mute other participants, the host can go to “Manage Participants”, hover over a participant’s name, and click “mute”.
-- When the room host clicks “End Meeting” a dialogue box appears with three options: “Cancel”, “Leave Meeting” and “End Meeting for All”.
-Be careful not to end the meeting if you are leaving the room while your co-Trainer teaches.
-- Only the host has the ability to create “Breakout rooms”.
-The button for this is on the lower left.
-Breakout rooms can be assigned automatically.
-By default, participants will be assigned to the same groups each time breakout rooms are used.
-You can change participants assignments manually if desired.
-- The host can move between breakout rooms and can send messages to all rooms simultaneously.

-##### General tips:
-- “Gallery view” in the upper right toggles the display to show more participants videos.
-- “Share screen” is at the bottom middle of the screen.
-To end “share screen” you click the red button that will appear at the top middle of the screen when you are in screen sharing mode.
-- When you screen share, you have the option to share individual apps or your entire desktop.
-The default is the full desktop.
-- The Zoom chat is not stable (it is not saved across sessions or after going into breakout rooms).
-We highly recommend using the Etherpad or Google Doc chat instead.

 #### Running a Teaching Demonstration